kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 ## The Self Driving Car Concept

 This self driving car is a robot with four wheels powered by Arduino UNO, a Motor driver, a LIPO battery, 4 motors and wheels.
 The intelligent operations are carried out by NVIDIA's Jetson Nano board, which is a single board computer with GPU cores and CUDA support.
 The Jetson board processes the images obtained in real time from a web camera and feeds them into a Neural network with convolutional and fully connected layers.
-The neural network performs regression to predict the steering angle of the car and the
+The neural network performs regression to predict the steering angle of the car and the angle is used to control the speed of the wheels of the robot, which makes it turn left, right or forward.

 <p align="center">
   <img width="325" height="200" src="https://user-images.githubusercontent.com/34810513/79974333-c3ac8880-84b6-11ea-8b67-1ee88e75583c.jpeg">